 Frequently asked questions for Enalapril

-No, Enalapril is not a diuretic and does not cause excess loss of water through urination.
-The use of Enalapril may not affect a normal functioning kidney.
-However, damage to the kidney may occur when Enalapril is given with a diuretic.
-In such case, either the diuretic should be discontinued or its dose should be reduced.
-If you have severe heart failure or your kidneys are already affected, then there is a risk of kidney failure but timely and appropriate treatment can reverse the damage.
+Q. Does Enalapril cause excessive urination?
+Can it cause kidney damage?No, Enalapril does not cause excessive urination (loss of water through urine).
+The use of Enalapril may not affect normally functioning kidneys.
+However, damage to the kidneys may occur when Enalapril is given with a diuretic (water pill, a medicine that increases the urine output).
+In such a case, either the diuretic should be discontinued or its dose should be reduced.
+If you have severe heart failure or your kidneys are already affected then there is a risk of kidney failure.
+However, timely and appropriate treatment can reverse the damage caused to kidneys.

-In rare cases Enalapril may cause yellowing of skin and eyes, loss of appetite, and increase in liver enzymes.
-It can also cause considerable damage to liver and even death.
+Q. Can use of Enalapril affect my liver?In rare cases, Enalapril may cause yellowing of skin and eyes, loss of appetite and an increase in liver enzymes.
+It can also cause considerable damage to the liver and even death.
 Therefore, if you experience any such symptoms, call your doctor immediately.

-You have to be careful when taking Enalapril with hydrochlorthiazide, as it can further decrease your blood pressure.
-You may also develop symptoms of renal failure, especially if there is substantial water or salt loss prior to starting Enalapril.
-If you face any such issues contact your doctor who will either advice to discontinue hydrochlorothiazide or give a lower dose.
-The doctor may also advise you Enalapril in very low doses when used in combination with hydrochlorthiazide.
+Q. Is it safe to use Enalapril along with hydrochlorthiazide?You have to be careful when taking Enalapril with hydrochlorothiazide, as it can further decrease your blood pressure.
+You may also develop symptoms of kidney failure, such as a reduced amount of urine, swelling of your legs, ankles, and feet from retention of water.
+While some may experience unexplained shortness of breath, excessive drowsiness or fatigue, persistent nausea, confusion, pain or pressure in your chest and seizures (fits).
+These symptoms usually occur if there is substantial water or salt loss prior to starting Enalapril.
+Therefore, if you face any such issues contact your doctor who will either advise you to discontinue hydrochlorothiazide or give a lower dose.
+The doctor may also advise you Enalapril in very low doses when used in combination with hydrochlorothiazide.